alexwlchan/scripts/flickr/README.md

         deploy a new version of a Flickr Foundation Python library: bump the version, tag the Git commit, push to PyPI and GitHub.
         """,
     },
-    {
-        "usage": "flapi.sh [METHOD] [PARAMS]",
-        "description": """
-        call a method with the Flickr API and print the XML response to stdout.
-        """,
-    },
-    {
-        "usage": "flphoto.sh [PHOTO_ID]",
-        "description": """
-        look up a single photo with the Flickr API and print the XML response to stdout.
-        """,
-    },
-    {
-        "usage": "fluser_lookup.py [USER_ID]",
-        "description": """
-        Look up a Flickr user by URL or path alias.
-        """,
-    },
 ]

 cog_helpers.create_description_table(folder_name=folder_name, scripts=scripts)